OleksiiYavdoshko/Data_Analyst_Job_Postings/README.md

 ### The analysis's goal
 This analysis helps us better understand the top skills needed for a data analyst job and gain more insight into this profession.

+## Main body

+### Questions
+- What is the average, minimum, and maximum salary for a data analyst position?
+- Which skills are most frequently mentioned in job postings?
+- Which platform posted the highest number of jobs?
+- Which companies posted the highest number of jobs?
+- Which location has the highest number of job postings?
+- Which type of work occurs most frequently?

 ### Company background
 FurniTech Solutions operates in the retail industry, specialising in online sales of furniture, office supplies and technology.